Skip to navigation Skip to content

 • Reports earnings of $650 every 2nd or 3rd fortnight

-• 2 year TSC level course that started on 1 March 2023
+• The study is a 2 year TSC level course that started on 1 March 2023

-• Christy may qualify for both JSP (with PES) and AUS for the period 1 March 2023 to 23 April 2023
+• Christy may qualify for both JSP (with Pensioner Education Supplement (PES)) and Austudy for the period 1 March 2023-23 April 2023

 • Student income test v Principal carer income test